oosie007/oozly/README.md

-# One Month Rails
+# Oozly

-This is the sample application, Pinteresting for
+This is the sample application,  for building on the one month rails concepts.
 [*One Month Rails*](http://onemonthrails.com)

-Johan Test